farmera/sare_grant/study_methods.md

 While the result produced in __Figure 3__  is certainly useful and can be achieved for a few hundred dollars and perhaps a weekend of practice, it is largely __qualitative__ and __not quantitative__.
-If the goal is to determine more precisely what general patterns over time are developing then this method would not work well.
+If the goal is to determine more precisely what general patterns develop over time then this method would not work well.
 While not impossible, it is difficult to replicate the exact height and vantage point of a image taken during a flight with a kite or a balloon such as this .
 On another day under different conditions these images would be hard to duplicate with precision.
 Since one of our stated goals was to accurately determine crop trends over time using low cost methods we decided to look at other methods.